 The Measurement of Hardness.
-S. R. Williams (Instruments, 1936, 9, (8), 221-223).-In a penetration hardness test, the resistance to penetration depends on the angle of the penetrator and the frictional resistance between it and the test-piece (both properties of the testing instrument) as well as on the cohesion and the internal friction of the material.
-It is suggested that more fundamental knowledge of hardness might be derived from studies of resistivity, its change with varying magnetic fields, and similar properties which depend on the internal forces holding the material together.
+S. R. Williams (Instruments, 1936, 9, (8 221-223).-In a penetration hardness test, the resistance to penetration depends on the angle of the penetrator and the frictional resistance between and the test-piece (both properties of the testing instrument) as well as on t cohesion and the internal friction of the material.
+It is suggested that mo fundamental knowledge of hardness might be derived from studies of resistivit its change with varying magnetic fields, and similar properties which dependent on the internal forces holding the material together.
 Some tests on carbon steels are briefly described.-J. C. C.

-A Direct-Reading Hardness Testing Machine. -- (Engineer, 1936, 161, (4198), 687).-An illustrated description of a machine which is designed to give direct readings for routine hardness tests of materials ranging from 0.35 to 0.6 mm. in thickness.
-60-200 Brinell degrees of hardness are given by the penetration of two opposed points between which the test-piece is gripped.
-The indicator records the sum of the depths of the two penetrations and measures the mean hardness of the opposite faces of the test-piece.-R. Gr.
+A Direct-Reading Hardness Testing Machine. -- (Engineer, 1936, 16 (4198), 687).-An illustrated description of a machine which is designed give direct readings for routine hardness tests of materials ranging from 0to 0-6 mm. in thickness.
+60-200 Brinell degrees of hardness are given b the penetration of two opposed points between which the test-piece is gripped The indicator records the sum of the depths of the two penetrations and measures the mean hardness of the opposite faces of the test-piece.-R. Gr.

-Hardness Tester. - (Instruments, 1936, 9, (8), 213).-The "Diamo-Brinell" hardness testing machine is briefly described.
-[Note by abstractor : This appears to resemble closely the Vickers diamond pyramid tester.]
+Hardness Tester. - (Instruments, 1936, 9, (8), 213).-The "Diam Brinell" hardness testing machine is briefly described.
+[Note by abstracto This appears to resemble closely the Vickers diamond pyramid tester.]